New!

 What Should Operational Planning Include?

-A well-defined operational plan should ensure that each manager and employee understands what their specific responsibilities are, and how and when to execute them.
+A clearly defined operational plan ensures that every manager and employee understands their specific responsibilities and the methods and timing of their execution.

 • A title page.
 This summarizes the operational plan.

 • An executive summary.
-This provides a few sentences with a rough idea of the overall plan and its basic sections.
+This provides a few sentences with a rough idea of the overall plan and its primary sections.

 • Hiring plan.
 Determine how many monthly/quarterly team members to hire across different departments.

 • Key assumptions and risks.
-Provide this risk analysis so mitigation can be performed.
+Provide a risk analysis to mitigate issues before they arise.

 • Next steps.
 Suggest next steps, if any.